 Everus Construction Group, Inc. (ECG) Investors Who Lost Money Have Opportunity To Lead Securities Fraud Lawsuit

-BENSALEM, Pa., April 28, 2025 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Everus Construction Group, Inc. ("Everus" or the "Company") (NYSE: ECG ).
+LOS ANGELES, May 1, 2025 /PRNewswire/ -- Glancy Prongay & Murray LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against Everus Construction Group, Inc. ("Everus" or the "Company") (NYSE: ECG ).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN EVERUS CONSTRUCTION GROUP, INC. (ECG), CONTACT THE LAW OFFICES OF HOWARD G. SMITH BEFORE JUNE 3, 2025 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?